 We should examine example network used in their article before going into the configuration details.
-The example network appears above.
+The example network appears in Figure A.

 On the default Internal Network is a domain controller that also has a DNS server installed on it that can resolve both internal and external names.
 The ISA firewall uses this DNS server to resolve names on behalf of Web proxy and Firewall clients, and also uses this DNS server to perform forward and reverse lookups to insure that site-based access controls are enforced.
 This DC on the default Internal Network of the ISA firewall uses the ISA firewall's internal interface IP address as its default gateway.

 The ISA firewall is installed on a computer with two network interfaces: an internal interface on the default Internal Network and an external interface on the DMZ network behind the ISA firewall and the RRAS NAT computer in front of the ISA firewall.
 The ISA firewall is a domain member so that in the future we can fully leverage strong user/group based access control using the Web proxy and Firewall client configuration.